xrrocha/xrecords/doc/intro.md

 ![Framework Class Model](img/copier-framework.png)

 > NOTE: Even though we intend to copy only `Record`s, the copier framework as
-> such need not be concerned with the actual type of its data.
-Because of this,
+> such need not be concerned with the concrete type of its data.
+Thus,
-> it copies data items with a generic type (`E`) rather than being
+> it copies data items with a generic type (`E`) rather limiting itself to
-> unnecessarily limited to `Record`.
-This exemplifies another framework design
+> `Record`.
+This exemplifies another framework tenet:
-> principle:
 > *[separation of concerns](http://en.wikipedia.org/wiki/Separation_of_concerns)*

 We had previously stated that a framework captures what doesn't change in its